-Probably the most common cause of being unable to fall asleep in the first place, this form of Blood deficiency means that your Blood isn't rich enough to support your Shen, your Mind, as it tries to sleep.
+This is probably the most common cause of being unable to fall asleep in the first place, that is, when you go to bed.
+This form of Blood deficiency means that your Blood isn’t rich enough to support your Shen, your Mind, as it tries to go to sleep.

 After all, you wouldn’t expect to sleep well if, where the bed should have been, there was just a hole in the ground!

-Maybe that's what the yawning cheetah in the picture has realised.
+Maybe that’s what the yawning jaguar in the picture has realised.